austinhuang0131/joinmatrix/guide.md

     <li>In FluffyChat, go to settings, then "devices."
 Click the sessions to rename them.</li>
   </ul>
 </div>

+If you're using Element or SchildiChat, then keep the [Element User Guide](https://element.io/user-guide) handy for a quick reference to the interface!

 * [More Features of Matrix](./features): An introduction to more of Matrix's features!
 * [Public homeserver list](../servers)